apache/incubator-devlake-website/docs/04-UserManuals/GRAFANA.md

 ## Dashboard Settings<a id="dashboard-settings"></a>

 When viewing a dashboard click on the settings icon to view dashboard settings.
-In here there is 2 pages important sections to use:
+Here are 2 important sections to use:

 ![Screen Shot 2021-08-06 at 1 51 14 PM](https://user-images.githubusercontent.com/3789273/128555763-4d0370c2-bd4d-4462-ae7e-4b140c4e8c34.png)